Enlightenment/edi/_posts/2015-03-18-edi-packaged-in-bodhi.md

 ---
 layout: post
 author: ajwillia.ms
-title: Edi is now packaged in Bodhi Linux
+title: EDI is now packaged in Bodhi Linux
 ---

-I was excited to be informed by Jef91 that he decided to package and upload Edi for the latest distribution of [Bodhi linux](http://www.bodhilinux.com)!
+I was excited to be informed by Jef91 that he decided to package and upload EDI for the latest distribution of [Bodhi linux](http://www.bodhilinux.com)!
 You can find the page (and rate it) in the [App Center](http://www.bodhilinux.com/a/edi/).

 OnlyHuman also let me know that he's packaging it into the latest versions of his [e19 community remaster](http://www.pclinuxos.com/forum/index.php/topic,131132.0.html) of PC Linux OS.